 The Section 8 Department was awarded \$4.8M under HUD's NOFA Mobility Demonstration Voucher, including 37 new vouchers.
 This award will provide voucher assistance and mobility-related services to families with children to encourage such families to move to lower-poverty areas, to expand their access to opportunity areas, and to evaluate the effectiveness of the strategies pursued under the Demonstration.
-The award includes a significant budget allocation to provide comprehensive and selected mobility-related services to participant families, including but not limited to, pre- and post-move supports, family financial assistance (e.g., security deposits), property owner outreach, and housing search assistance and navigation in low poverty areas, as well as administrative policies such as adequate payment standards in opportunity areas and extended voucher search times.
-The Mobility Demonstration Program will take place over the course of six years.
-This program will be administered in partnership with Los Angeles County Development Authority (LACDA), with HACLA as lead agency.
-It is expected that over the course of these six years approximately 1,950 vouchers will be provided
+The award includes a significant budget allocation to provide comprehensive and selected mobility-related services to participant families.